Earth Notes: SPAM's Carbon Footprint @Home (2017)Updated 2021-07-12 17:45 GMT.

-(Side note: from the moment my company connected to the 'live' Internet in the early 90s as one of the UK's first ISPs, we have run a firewall, etc, and thus paid an energy cost to defend ourselves.
-Indeed, almost the very first packets I logged from our shiny new live connection were attempts to hack or SPAM us, in those days from South America...)
+(Back story: from the moment that my company connected to the 'live' Internet in the early '90s as one of the UK's first ISPs, we have run a firewall.
+Thus we have paid an energy cost to defend ourselves.
+Indeed, almost the very first packets I logged on our shiny new live connection were attempts to hack or SPAM us, in those days from South America...)

-I use plenty of services hosted outside my home, such as DNS, mail and Web alternatives/secondaries, never mind the entire network infrastructure that is the Internet, but I wondered if I could estimate how much of my carbon footprint at home could be attributed to fighting off unsolicited and unwanted offers of sexy photos, guaranteed penis pills, how to MAKE MONEY FAST, power my house for free forever for only $49, and even how to buy cheap banner ads in the Daily Mail.
+I use plenty of services hosted outside my home, such as DNS, mail and Web alternatives/secondaries.
+Never mind the entire network infrastructure that is the Internet.
+I wondered if I could estimate how much of my carbon footprint at home could be attributed to fighting off unsolicited and unwanted offers of sexy photos, guaranteed penis pills, how to MAKE MONEY FAST, power my house for free forever for only $49, and even how to buy cheap banner ads in the Daily Mail.
 Oh dear.

-A slight complication is that my server is powered year-round off-grid, and when there's anough left over even my Internet connection (FTTC box and router) are pulled off-grid too, and my laptop can run off-grid.
+A slight complication is that my server is powered year-round off-grid.
+When there's anough left over even my Internet connection FTTC box and router are pulled off-grid too.
+And my laptop can run off-grid, manually.

-Let's keep things simple and pretend that the carbon cost of the power to run my services is something like the GB grid's probable 2017/05 ~400gCO2e/kWh and falling, and that no more that that is fighting SPAM etc at home.
-(Since that local solar PV energy might otherwise have displaced carbon elsewhere on the grid.)
+Let's keep things simple and pretend that the carbon cost of the power to run my services is something like the GB grid's probable 2017-05 ~400gCO2e/kWh and falling.
+Also that no more than that is fighting SPAM etc at home.
+(My local solar PV energy might otherwise have displaced carbon elsewhere on the grid.)